 Left: Polluted runoff can smother corals and prevent sunlight from reaching reefs; Right: Healthy reefs require clean water and robust fish populations (PC: Pauline Fiene with permission from MNMRC).

-Reef fish also play a critical role in maintaining the overall health of Maui’s coral reefs.
+In addition to clean water, reef fish also play a critical role in maintaining the overall health of Maui’s coral reefs.
 Herbivores (plant eaters) like surgeonfish, sea urchins, and parrotfish keep algae in check.
 Small cleaner wrasses keep other fish healthy by removing parasites and even dead skin.
 Larger predators like sharks and jacks maintain reef balance by removing weak or sick fish.
-This helps minimize the spread of disease and prevents certain species from over taking the reef.
+This helps minimize the spread of disease and prevents certain species from dominating the reef.